 }

-Local Databases
+Local databases

 MySQL / MariaDB:

-- I start a container:
+- Run a container:

 docker run --name mysql-dev -e MYSQL_ROOT_PASSWORD=admin -p 3306:3306 -d mysql:8

-Recommended GUI client: DBeaver
+Recommended GUI client: DBeaver.

 PostgreSQL: